theninthsky/renderprime/README.md

 `WAIT_AFTER_LAST_REQUEST`: The number of milliseconds to wait after the last request before snapshotting the DOM.
 This has tight correlation to the CPU power (default: `200`).

 `WAIT_AFTER_LAST_REQUEST_TIMEOUT`: For how many milliseconds should the browser wait for the last request to return before giving up and snapshotting the DOM anyway (default: `5000`).

-Note that `server.listen` should be replaced with an export that matches your serverless environment.